How does a walking floor trailer work?

 The operation of a walking floor trailer

-The system has a number of groupings of three floorslats.
+The system consist of three groups of various floorslats.
 The total number of floor slats will therefore always be a multitude of three, with 21 floorslats as the established standard.
 When unloading the cargo, the entire floor will always move backwards.
 This first "stroke" ensures that the rear part of the load falls out of the walking floor trailer.
 Then the slats of each group pull in three separate strokes (so in turn).
 Because two-thirds of the floor stays put during each retraction, the load remains in place during these three strokes.
 Then the system is back at the end and will bump out the next part of the cargo.

 In the video below you can see the operation of a walking floor trailer in action:

 Number of slats on your walking floor trailer

 Besides the standard 21 slats, the walking floor trailers can also be equipped with 15 or 24 slats.
 Where fewer (but stronger) slats are used for heavier transport (e.g. scrap) and more slats for a finer payload.
 With different forms of slats, the walking floor trailer is fine-tuned to have a perfect unloading process of your product.
 In order to get the last load out of the moving floor quickly, a moving bulkhead is mounted.
 This extra wall moves with the load and gives the last part of the load an extra push.
 In this way, the driver doesn't lose time sweeping and is able to start immediately with the transport of the next load.